Trivandrum Sightseeing Tour

 Napier Museum is situated in the northern part of Thiruvananthapuram city and is christened after Lord Charles Napier, who governed Madras between 1866 to 1872.

 We were not able to go inside the museum, but by just looking at the facade of the building, I can say that it is a magnificent piece of architectural work.
-Napier Museum is also known as the Government Art Museum, and its structure is a mixture of the Kerala, Mughal, Italian and Chinese architectural styles.
+Napier Museum is also known as the Government Art Museum, and its structure is a mixture of the Kerala, Mughal, Italian, and Chinese architectural styles.

 The Padmanabhaswamy Temple is found at the center of Thiruvananthapuram in Kerala.
 It was constructed in Dravidian style, which is unusual in Kerala.
-The shrine is a model of Adikesava Perumal holy place situated in Kanyakumari, and it has historical artifacts of Hindu religion.
+The shrine is a model of Adikesava Perumal holy place situated in Kanyakumari, and it has historical artifacts of the Hindu religion.

 Photography and tourists were not permitted to enter the temple during our visit, but we managed to take photos of the areas that were not restricted.
 After leaving the temple, we headed to beautiful Turtle on the Beach Resort – our official residence, which had rooms facing the Arabian Sea.
 We had dinner there and later retired for the night.

-Kerala is the best part of India, its culture; people and traditions are unforgettable.
+Kerala is the best part of India, its culture; people, and traditions are unforgettable.
 The Trivandrum Sightseeing Tour was definitely an experience of a lifetime.